Ali Mills (character): High school relationship and breakup with Johnny

 Johnny (in Cobra Kai) describes both his relationship with Ali and their 1984 breakup (events alluded to but not shown in The Karate Kid).
-In Season 1, Episode 8 of Cobra Kai, Johnny tells his student Miguel that he first met Ali in the Summer of 1982, when he and his Cobra Kai friends went to see the movie Rocky III.
-They noticed a group of girls in front of them and one of his friends, Dutch, began to throw Milk Duds at them.
-When Miguel is surprised, Johnny explains that it was an "alpha move", because girls like guys who "treat them like crap".
-The girls became angry and one of them - Ali - got up and began yelling at Dutch, pouring her popcorn (with butter) all over him.
+In Season 1, Episode 8 of Cobra Kai, Johnny tells his student Miguel that he first met Ali in the Summer of 1982, when Johnny and his Cobra Kai friends went to see the movie Rocky III.
+They noticed a group of girls in front of them and one of his friends, Dutch, began to throw Milk Duds at them as an "alpha move".
+The girls became angry and one of them - Ali - got up and began yelling at Dutch, pouring her buttered popcorn all over him.
 Johnny said that was the first time he met Ali, and thought that she was a "firecracker".
-After turning him down many times, Ali finally said yes to a date.
-He took her to "Golf N' Stuff", where they kissed on the Ferris wheel.
-Johnny said that they were "madly in love" and dated for two years.
-She gave Johnny the black headband he wears during Karate.
+After turning Johnny down many times, Ali finally said yes to a date.
+Johnny took her to Golf N' Stuff, where they kissed on the Ferris wheel.
+He said that they were "madly in love" and dated for two years.
+Ali gave Johnny the black headband he wears in karate.
 However, the summer before senior year, they had a big fight.
-While he thought they would "work things out", Ali met Daniel instead, believing that she had cheated on him (when they were simply just friends).
+While Johnny thought they would "work things out", Ali met Daniel instead, and Johnny believed that she had cheated on him (when they were just friends at the time).